The Best Tactical Knife Review

 A Quick Overview

-Here we have yet another great option, the Benchmade Bedlam 860 Scimitar Knife – the Spring assist open scimitar rescue pocket knife.
-This is more of a blade than it is a knife, as it’s very long, remarkably sharp, and outfitted with a razor-tipped point.
+We have yet another great option, the Benchmade Bedlam 860 Scimitar Knife – the Spring assist open scimitar rescue pocket knife.
+This is more of a blade than a knife, as it’s very long, remarkably sharp, and outfitted with a razor-tipped point.
 As Benchmade makes some of the best tactical knife models out there, you should feel free to expect quite a lot from this one.

 Specs and Features

-First of all, the Spring assists open scimitar pocket knife is made of a special type of steel.
-It’s as durable as can be, and you can rest assured that you’ll be able to use it put it through several years of hard work with little worry.
-This knife operates on a spring assisted locking system which is a bit more reliable when compared to our earlier picks.
+First, the spring assists with the open scimitar pocket knife, which is made of a particular type of steel.
+It’s as durable as can be, and you can rest assured that you’ll be able to use it and put it through several years of hard work with little worry.
+This knife operates on a spring-assisted locking system, which is more reliable than our earlier picks.

 Versatility

-The Scimitar blade is intimidating to behold and is well suited as a tactical knife.
-The knife comes from the significant heritage which is Benchmade.
-Not only can the knife be used as a tactical blade, but it’ll work well in a range of scenarios that require a serious knife
+The Scimitar blade is intimidating and well-suited as a tactical knife.
+The knife comes from a significant heritage, which is Benchmade.
+Not only can the knife be used as a tactical blade, but it’ll work well in a range of scenarios that require a severe knife

 Aesthetics

-This is a rough-looking knife, but that doesn’t mean that it’s not beautiful.
-People who are looking for elegant looking knives should, perhaps, continue browsing through our selection of the best tactical knives, but this one doesn’t lack in this field of performance, it’s just that it performs better in other spheres.
+This is a rough-looking knife, but that doesn’t mean it’s not beautiful.
+People looking for elegant-looking knives should, perhaps, continue browsing through our selection of the best tactical knives, but this one doesn’t lack in this field of performance; it’s just that it performs better in other spheres.

 Price

-The knife belongs in the “luxury” price point category but you’ll get a significant amount of money for that price.
+The knife is priced in the “luxury” category, but you’ll get a significant amount for that price.

 What We Liked

-Apart from the low price and its tough-looking design, we really liked the material of which Spring assist open sawback bowie rescue pocket knife is made.
-The stainless steel is very durable, and there are a plethora of other features you’ll grow to love, like the glass breaker and the seatbelt cutter.
+Apart from the low price and its tough-looking design, we liked the material of the Spring Assist open-saw-back Bowie rescue pocket knife.
+The stainless steel is very durable, and there are many other features you’ll grow to love, like the glass breaker and the seatbelt cutter.

 What We Didn’t Like

-While the majority of this knife’s construction is formed of stainless steel parts, there are several gaps in the design that somewhat impede upon the spring assist mechanism.
+While most of this knife’s construction is made of stainless steel parts, several gaps in the design somewhat impede the spring assist mechanism.

 Pros